 If your site isn’t easy to navigate, it’s going to be hard to increase conversions, no matter how useful your content is.

-Once you’re familiar with those concepts, you can expand your knowledge, by extracting data from Google Webmasters and using it to improve your own pagination and user experience.
+Once you’re familiar with those concepts, you can expand your knowledge, by extracting data from Google Search Console and using it to improve your own pagination and user experience.

 21. The Definitive Guide to Ecommerce Search Engine Optimization

 Online retail sales are predicted to grow exponentially in the next few years.
-According to eMarketer, we could see an increase from $225.2 billion in 2012 to $434.2 billion in 2017.
+According to Sleeknote, there are almost two billion digital buyers across the globe.

 If you’re an ecommerce entrepreneur, you have to understand how to do SEO for your product pages, homepage and checkout pages (optional), as well as the best ways to make your customer reviews unique for the search engine.